12 Information Technology Stocks Moving In Thursday's After-Market Session

 Losers

+Limelight Networks (NASDAQ:LLNW) stock fell 12.5% to $3.99.
+This security traded at a volume of 1.2 million shares come close, making up 25.79% of its average volume over the last 100 days.
+The company's market cap stands at $490.6 million.
+As per the news, the Q4 earnings report came out today.

-CPS Technologies (NASDAQ:CPSH) shares decreased by 3.37% to $20.1.
-Today's trading volume for this security ended up closing at 111.5K shares, which is 5.99 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $267.2 million.
+Applied DNA Sciences (NASDAQ:APDN) shares decreased by 12.02% to $11.06.
+Trading volume for this security closed at 124.4K, accounting for 9.44% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $82.6 million.
+As per the press release, Q1 earnings came out today.

 Posted-In: BZI-TFMAfter-Hours Center Movers Tech